Romain Puertolas: Biography

-Romain Puertolas was born on December 21, 1975 in Montpellier in southern France.
+Romain Puertolas was born on December 21, 1975, in Montpellier in southern France.
 He is the only child of a Spanish Army colonel (his father) and a French army administrator (his mother).
 He was an airport controller in Madrid, Spain.
 Puertolas became a police officer and border guard in France at age 33.
 As a police officer he specialized in examining document fraud in illegal immigration networks in France.
 After the success of his first novel, he quit this police job in December 2014 to work on writing further novels.

-In 2008, Puertolas created a series of videos "debunking magicians, illusionists and fakirs", posted to various online websites, including YouTube, Dailymotion and others.
-One of the many illusionists whose tricks were "debunked", stage magician David Copperfield, disliked these videos and caused Puertolas' YouTube account to be closed.
+In 2008, Puertolas created a series of videos aiming to "debunking magicians, illusionists and fakirs", posted to various online websites, including YouTube, Dailymotion and others.
+One of the many illusionists whose tricks were reportedly "debunked", stage magician David Copperfield, disliked these videos and caused Puertolas' YouTube account to be closed.
 These approximately 60 "Trickbusters Show" videos were produced by "Grand" Puertolas in collaboration with a Spanish engineer friend "Skeptic Munoz".

 In 2010, Puértolas married Patricia Sierra Gutierrez, a Spanish pediatrician from Andalusia.
-They have two children, Leo Puertolas and Eva Puertolas.
+They have two children.